dhis2/dhis2-live/README.md

 To exit - right click the icon and select Exit.

-A sample `hibernate.properties` configured for H2 looks like this:
+A sample `dhis.conf` configured for H2 looks like this:

 ```
 hibernate.dialect = org.hisp.dhis.dialect.H2Dialect